Defective Products Hurt Too Many Floridians

 Warranty breach.
 All products have two warranties: the express warranty and the implied warranty.
 The express warranty is anything specifically stated by a retailer or manufacturer about a particular product.
 If it doesn’t live up to explicit promise, this is a breach of warranty.
 Additionally, there is an implied warranty that essentially says a product won’t cause harm if you use it correctly.

 Not sure which category your product defect falls under?
-The best thing that you can do is set up a free consultation with the South Florida Injury Law Firm and go over your case in detail.
+The best thing that you can do is set up a free consultation with The Injury Law Firm of South Floridaand go over your case in detail.
 The only way to get the compensation that you need and deserve is to go after it with someone who has a track record of success.